Designated Trauma Center

 - Wear an approved safety helmet and other protective equipment whenever biking, riding or skating.
 While playing sports, make sure you wear protective equipment designed for that activity.
 Don't forget to wear eye protection whenever necessary.

-- Never drink alcohol while operating equipment or engaging in physical or recreational activity.
+- Never drink alcohol while operating equipment or engaging in physical activity.

 - Never leave children unsupervised for even a moment around a pool, spa, bathtub, toilet, bucket of water or standing water.